 A business plan is a draft or a written document of a business’s road map for success – a document that tells what you plan to implement and how you plan to execute.

-A good business plan guides you through each stage from starting to managing your business.
-You’ll use your business plan as a road map to structure, run, and grow your business to next level.
+A good business plan guides you through each stage from start to managing your business.
+You’ll use your business plan as a road map to structure, run, and grow your business to the next level.

 There is not any hard & fast rule to write a B-Plan, there is nothing like a right way or a wrong way.
 All you need is to describe all the needs and key elements involved in your way to business effectively.